KUROYANAGI-Lab/WATABE-SAMS/README.md

 # WATABE-SAMS
-The codes in the analysis of alternative splicing regulation for SAM synthetase in C. elegans. "paper title".
+The codes in the analysis of alternative splicing regulation for SAM synthetase in C. elegans.